blakesouthwood/PythonPowerToolsMethods/README.md

 # PythonPowerToolsMethods
 Useful Methods to build readable Python code faster.<br>
-I recently worked on a large JavaScript project and only near the end did I start making lots of little helpful methods to reduce bugs and add readability to the project and the methods sped up my programming speed dramatically.
+I recently worked on a large JavaScript project and only near the end did I start making lots of little helpful methods to reduce [the probability of low level] bugs and add readability to the project and the methods sped up my programming speed dramatically.

 I am also a fan of verb based function names rather than RPN style of how built in functions